greg-raven/grus/_posts/2013-04-18-if-rubios-amnesty-is-so-great-why-is-he-lying.md

 ---
-title: 'If Rubio&#8217;s amnesty is so great, why is he lying?'
+title: "If Rubio's amnesty is so great, why is he lying?"
 layout: post
 categories:
 - Information